christianbrendel/nanoGPT/README.md

 ### 😵‍💫 Untrained larger model

-For comparison here is an example text the is produced by an untrained transformer,the larger model in this case:
+For comparison here is an example text the is produced by an untrained transformer, the larger model in this case:

 ```
 hn;.h;'IyiwHhuRDilRrYfAVeqhbo'kKxoLZbKH?$;KZe3qCxA:upQHLg$doVdAaieqsfpK